smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 *  Another difference is that the NOT EXISTS and EXIST operators are correlated subqueries, meaning they must have a specified column to join between the outer and inner SQL statements, whereas the IN and NOT IN operators can contain a list of values and do not require a SELECT statement.
 *  Additionally, the IN and NOT IN operators search for values in the result set of a subquery, whereas the EXISTS and NOT EXISTS operators check for the existence of rows.
 *  If you are performing an anti-join to a NULLable column in the inner query, consider using the NOT EXISTS operator over the NOT operator.
 *  When using semi or anti-joins, check execution plans for the most optimized usage method.
-Becaue the IN and NOT IN operators check for values, and the EXISTS and NOT EXISTS check for rows, you will get two entirely different execution plans.
+Because the IN and NOT IN operators check for values, and the EXISTS and NOT EXISTS check for rows, you will get two entirely different execution plans.

 ----------------------------------------------------------------------------------------